 I used the bight colored plates, silverwear and napkin rings from my last DIY blog post to dress the table even more.
 I now have the perfect excuse to throw a dinner party!

-These vases would also work great for DIY wedding centerpieces!
+These DIY glass centerpieces would also work great for DIY wedding centerpieces!